Top trading cycle: Housing market

 The algorithm must terminate, since in each iteration we remove at least one agent.
 It can be proved that this algorithm leads to a core-stable allocation.

 For example, suppose the agents' preference ordering is as follows (where only the at most 4 top choices are relevant):

 In the first iteration, the only top-trading-cycle is {3} (it is a cycle of length 1), so agent 3 keeps his current house and leaves the market.

 In the second iteration, agent 1's top house is 2 (since house 3 is unavailable).
 Similarly, agent 2's top house is 5 and agent 5's top house is 1.
 Hence, {1,2,5} is a top-trading-cycle.
 It is implemented: agent 1 gets house 2, agent 2 gets house 5 and agent 5 gets house 1.
 These three agents leave the market.

 In the third iteration, the top-trading-cycle {4,6} is, so agents 4 and 6 exchange their houses.
 There are no more agents left, so the game is over.
 The final allocation is:

 This allocation is core-stable, since no coalition can improve its situation by mutual exchange.

 The same algorithm can be used in other situations, for example: suppose there are 7 doctors that are assigned to night-shifts; each doctor is assigned to a night-shift in one day of the week.
 Some doctors prefer the shifts given to other doctors.
 The TTC algorithm can be used here to attain a maximal mutually-beneficial exchange.

 Properties

 TTC is a truthful mechanism.
 This was proved by Alvin Roth.

-When the preferences are strict (there are no indifferences), TTC always finds a Pareto-efficient allocation.
+When the preferences are strict (there are no indifferences), TTC always finds a strictly Pareto-efficient allocation.
 Moreover, it always finds a core-stable allocation.
 Moreover, with strict preferences, there is a unique core-stable allocation, and it is the one found by TTC.

 In the strict preferences domain, TTC is the only mechanism that satisfies Individual rationality, Pareto efficiency and Strategy-proofness.